NorESMhub/NorESM/doc/configurations/platforms.rst

 ::

-Now we can install a few packages which will be needed later (to get the model, etc.) and miniconda (accept the terms of the license and accept the default location **/home/centos/miniconda3**, then answer yes to the question "Do you wish the installer to initialize Miniconda3 by running conda init", exit the virtual machine and re-login).
+Now we can install a few packages which will be needed later (to get the model(s), etc.) and miniconda (accept the terms of the license and accept the default location **/home/centos/miniconda3**, then answer yes to the question *"Do you wish the installer to initialize Miniconda3 by running conda init"*, exit the virtual machine and re-login).

 ::